nixphonic/responisve-email-boilerplate/README.md

 * Dependencies: node, gulp
 * To install dependencies, run `npm install`.
+* First, run `gulp`
-* `gulp watch` will watch, watchify, browser-sync and allow browser testing of the email
+* Then, `gulp watch` will watch, watchify, browser-sync and allow browser testing of the email

 #### Additional Notes:

 * There are currently elements in place to fix Android Gmail's responsive display.

 * Questions?
 Email ndeamons@mindstreaminteractive.com